 About This Species

-Nutria are native to South America, and have become invasive throughout North America, including Washington, Oregon, and BC.
+Nutria (also known as Coypu) are native to South America, and have become invasive throughout North America, including Washington, Oregon, and BC.
 They were originally introduced to the Lower Mainland and Vancouver Island by the fur trade, and are now found throughout the Fraser Valley, Southern Vancouver Island, and on several Gulf Islands.

 Nutria live in areas with stagnant water and lots of aquatic vegetation, such as marshes, wetlands, slow-moving streams, and ponds.
 They prefer freshwater but have been found in brackish water.
 They are herbivores, and eat a wide variety of vegetation.
 Nutria can have three litters per year, each with 1-13 pups.
 Nutria live to be three years old.